snrmzi/pulsemap/README.md

 # PulseMap - Live Natural Disaster Monitoring

-PulseMap is a real-time web application that provides live updates on natural disasters around the world including earthquakes, tsunamis, volcanoes, wildfires, floods, and solar flares.
+PulseMap is a real-time web application that provides live updates on natural disasters around the world including earthquakes, tsunamis, volcanoes, wildfires, and floods.

 ## Features